MaxPhilips/wedding/_content/faq.md

 ##### Where should I park?
 Can I leave my car overnight?

 The venue has a large parking lot.
-TBD.
+Cars may be left overnight but cannot be retrieved until 6 AM on Saturday.

 ##### Is there an open bar?
 Should I tip?